The Abyss (1989)

 Clips, snippets of interviews and behind-the-scenes

 ILM's effect work on this film is discussed, with clips

-special effects clip shown
+A special effects clip is shown.

 The water life form was discussed along with clips of the movie.
 Model shown.